 Prefer video over the blog?
 We got you covered!
 Watch our YouTube video as we dissect this blog post for you:

 A 457(b) plan is an employer-sponsored, IRS-sanctioned, tax-deferred savings account that allows you to make pre-tax contributions towards your retirement.
-You may have also heard of a 457(b) plan referred to as a deferred compensation plan — it’s the same thing, we promise.
+You may have also heard of a 457(b) plan referred to as a deferred compensation plan.

 However, a 457(b) plan has some wiggle room in regards to the contribution limit.
-Within a 457(b) plan, there are special catch-up contributions (if permitted by the specific plan) designed to help you save more for retirement.
-They allow you to save enough for retirement, even if you may have started saving a little later than optimal.
-Note that catch-up contributions are only applicable if you are 50 or older.
+Within a 457(b) plan, there are special catch-up contributions (if permitted by the specific plan) designed to help you save more if you’re nearing retirement.
+They allow you to save enough for your golden years, even if you may have started saving a little later than optimal.

-Catchup contributions have the ability to allow a participant for 3 years prior to the plan-specified retirement age to contribute to the lesser one of the following:
+Catch-up contributions have the ability to allow a participant to contribute to the lesser one of the following: